Audit Log

 Classification Examples

-financial Transactions, invoices, bills, payments, reconciliations, fixed assets
+Financial Transactions, invoices, bills, payments, reconciliations, fixed assets

-pii Customers, vendors, users
+PII Customers, vendors, users

-confidential Business settings, advisory firms, bank/Stripe connections
+Confidential Business settings, advisory firms, bank/Stripe connections

-internal Products, tags, tasks
+Internal Products, tags, tasks

 Anomaly alerts